aaronmarr/blog-old/posts/getting-started-with-react-context.md

     return (
       // Our privider returns a new React provider context,
       // passing any children.
-      // The value which this provider provides to the
-      // consumer is a copy of the state (e.g. the counter)
-      // and the increment and decrement handlers.
       <Provider
-      // Anything passed to 'value' will be made available
+        // Any items passed to the 'value' property on the
+        // provider will be made available in the consumer.
-      // to consumers
-        value={\{
+        // In our case, we pass a copy of the state (counter)
+        // and the increment and decrement handlers. value={\{
           ...this.state,
           onIncrement: this.handleIncrement,
           onDecrement: this.handleDecrement,
         }}
       >
         {this.props.children}
       </Provider>